Mount Peak (Pinnacle Peak) + Cal Magnusson Trail in Enumclaw / 高山峯

 See more trip photos here.

-The two main ways to the top are the north and the south.
-Cal Magnusson Trail is the more common route of the two trails on the north side.
-Goat Trail is steep but makes an excellent descent route to avoid the mass.
+There are two primary routes to the forested summit: the north and the south.
+Cal Magnusson Trail is the more frequently traveled of the two trails on the north side.
+Goat Trail is a more challenging descent.
+But it is an excellent alternative to encountering a significant amount of pedestrian traffic.

 See more trip photos here.